mkotsovoulou/ods6001a/assignments/assignment7/README.md

 > - test, debug and predict program behaviour

 ## Specifications
+In assignment7.py

-1. complete the add_interest method to increase the balance by applying the annual interest
+1. Complete the add_interest method to increase the balance by applying the annual interest

+In the Main Program
-2. Open account.txt to read and for each line in accounts.txt
+2. Open account.txt to read

+3. For each line in accounts.txt
    - Split using the comma and strip the empty characters
    - Create a BankAccount object with the owner and balance in the line
    - and add it in the BankAccounts list

-3. Modify the annual interest (class variable) to 3%
+4. Modify the annual interest (class variable) to 3%

-4. Call the add interest method on all Bank Accounts
+5. Call the add interest method on all Bank Accounts

-5. Calculate the sum of all balances in the list and print it
+6. Calculate the sum of all balances in the list and print it

 {% next %}